din-jk/mern-stack-todo-app/README.md

 # MERN Todo Application

 ## Overview
 This is a MERN stack (MongoDB, Express, React, Node.js) application for managing todos.
-It allows users to add, update, delete, and filter tasks.
+It integrates Redux for state management on the frontend, allowing users to add, update, delete, and filter tasks.
 The application features a clean and intuitive user interface with functionalities such as pagination and task status filtering.

 ## Features
 - Add new tasks